LilaRest/tulipe/docs/guide/configurations/networks.md

 - **`displayName`** : the display name of the network.
   - type: `String`
   - required: **false** (defaults to `name`'s value)
-  - role: used in Vuethers' components to represents the network.
+  - role: used in Tulipe' components to represents the network.
 <br/><br/>
 - **`type`** : the type of network
   - type: `String` in `mainnet|testnet`